 The catalogue of privilege points can be extended ad infinitum.
 Paradoxically, the result is an oversimplified but ever-increasing complex division of people in subgroups in a perpetual world of ever-changing definitions of victimhood, advantage and division.
 The complexity enters further dimensions when intersectionality is factored in.
 Cunningly, context as a variable is avoided, e.g. does being Jewish reflect the same privilege in every possible setting and context?

-If I did take the time to measure my privilege points against Will Smith, the result might depress me.
+If I did take the time to measure my privilege points against a very wealthy and talented Will Smith, the result might depress me.
 Guess what: I’m happy for him and I hope he’s as happy as I am way down the ladder.

 ”Ultimately, a well-meaning reminder to listen to other people occasionally has been turned into an angry cliché through misunderstanding, mockery and overuse.
 Maybe it’s time for the phrase itself to check its privilege.”